 - 1. Be at least 21 years of age by the beginning of the semester for which admission is sought. - 2.
 Have been away from full-time attendance at an educational institution for a minimum of two years. - 3.
 Be a citizen, permanent resident or landed immigrant of Canada. - 4.
 Demonstrate the likelihood of success in university-level studies. - 5.
-Submit a copy of his/her birth certificate. - 6.
+Submit a piece of government-issued ID. - 6.
 Ensure that the application essay addresses plans for success in university-level studies and what is to be gained from this academic experience, as well as make reference to academic and career goals. - 7.
 Write an entrance exam. - 8.
 Have completed less than 12 credit hours at any post-secondary institution.